 Exposure compensation is available in 1/3 stop increments up to a rather strong +/- 5 EV, pretty excellent for those who love the rapidity of exposure compensation.
 Depth-of-field preview is available via a well-positioned button aside the lens mount.
 There’s available exposure lock, autofocus lock, 3.2 FPS continuous shooting, multiple exposure shooting of up to nine exposures in a single frame, automatic film-loading and rewind, and the list goes on, and on.

-Mirroring the nearly unlimited speeds of the shutter, the rest of the camera’s features are similarly accommodating to the shooter used to modern machines.
+Mirroring the nearly unlimited speeds of the shutter, the rest of the camera’s features are similarly accommodating to the shooter accustomed to modern machines.
 And it’s this unlimited potential that’s the camera’s greatest strength.
-Switching between shooting modes, using exposure compensation and AE-lock for backlit subjects, choosing AF or MF modes, etc., it’s easy to see that the N8008 is just a step above the typical vintage machine.
+Switching between shooting modes, using exposure compensation and AE-lock for backlit subjects, choosing AF or MF modes, etc., it’s easy to see that the N8008 is a step above the typical old camera.

-For those of us who cut our teeth shooting DSLRs, it’s hard to think of a more comfortable film camera.
+For those of us who cut our teeth shooting DSLRs, it’s hard to think of a more comfortable camera with which to expose film.
 Select the desired shooting mode, spin a thumbwheel, depress a few plasticky buttons, and listen to that glorious mirror flapping up and down as images are made with natural ease.

-Familiarity with the machine is crucial to the photographic process, so if you’re a DSLR veteran whose primary goal is making excellent images, the N8008 is worthy of serious consideration.
+Familiarity with your machine is crucial to the photographic process, so if you’re a DSLR veteran whose primary goal is making excellent images, the N8008 will feel comfortable.

 The included focusing screen is Nikon’s standard Type B screen.
 This is the perfect general photography screen and offers unobstructed viewing and easy focusing over the entire frame.
 The matte/Fresnel surface does well-enough when manual focusing, but for those who want something different it’s possible to remove the Type B and substitute it with Nikon’s Type E, which features compositional assistance grids.